Impact

 • Provide bidirectional services with customers and provide real-time information through our app

-• Profits in the EC store business: Large increase from the previous year
+• Profits in the EC store business: Although net sales grew from last year, margins on sales shrank

 • Improving profitability in the EC store business [FY2030]